kr41/h10n/docs/narrative/filters.rst

     Comment has been successfully removed

 There are two interesting things.
 Let's start from last one.
 We don't added catalog ``message`` into Russian locale.
-So, translator used English locale as fallback one to translate wrong Russian messages.
+So, translator used English (default) locale as fallback one to translate wrong Russian messages.
 It also logged debug information, but it failed with message "No handlers could be found for logger "h10n.translator", because we didn't configure logger.
-We will do it later, on learning h10n debug process.
+We will do it later, on learning h10n :ref:`debugging`.

 Most interesting thing is ``message:removed`` translation message, which is defined using full form of definition.
 The best way to show difference between full and simple forms is to look on how message object is constructed.
-If you look into sources, you will see, that it's little bit more complex than this:
+If you look into sources of :class:`h10n.core.Catalog`, which constructs :class:`h10n.core.Message` objects from definitions, you will see, that it's little bit complex than this:

 ..  code-block:: python